 - An Operating Agreement is entered into between a BID and their local authority governing how the BID levy monies are collected and administered and passed over to the BID.

-- BIDs enter into baseline agreements with the local authority and other service providers which guarantee the level of service provision in the area.
-These ensure that any services the BID provides are truly additional.
+- BIDs enter into Baseline Agreement with their local authority and other service providers, which specify the level of service provision in the area.
+These ensure that any services the BID provides are additional.

 - A BID is funded through the BID levy, which is a small percentage of a businesses’ rateable value.
-The majority of BIDs charge 1% of rateable value, however there are good reasons why some have opted for higher levies, particularly in locations with lower rateable values such as industrial areas.
+The majority of BIDs charge 1% of rateable value, however there are some that have opted for higher levies, particularly in smaller locations with lower rateable values and industrial areas.

 - Once a ballot is successful the BID levy is mandatory for all eligible businesses.
-BIDs can choose to exclude certain businesses from paying the levy (and therefore from voting in the BID ballot).
-Many BIDs exclude the smallest businesses and charities; some exclude certain business sectors or types of business.
+BIDs can choose to exempt certain businesses from paying the levy (and therefore from voting in the BID ballot).
+Many BIDs exempt the smallest businesses; and some exempt certain business sectors.

 - BIDs are often successful at attracting funding in addition to the BID levy.
-They are particularly attractive to public sector grant making bodies (such as Regional Development Agencies) due to the private sector match-funding available through the BID levy.
+They are particularly attractive to public sector grant making bodies due to the private sector match-funding available through the BID levy.
 Local authorities, property owners, and businesses outside the BID area can all provide additional income for BIDs through voluntary agreements.